-[Coronavirus] Is Russia lying to WHO on coronavirus?
+[Coronavirus] Is Russia lying to WHO on virus data?

 Coronavirus

-Is Russia lying to WHO on coronavirus?
+Is Russia lying to WHO on virus data?

 Russia has defended its credibility on coronavirus data, after Belarus said its neighbouring country was "ablaze" with infections - and the EU accused Moscow of other "blatant lies".